vippsas/vipps-developers/settlements/README.md

 3. Day 3 (the next _bank day_) at 16:00: Payments are made from Vipps.
 4. Day 5 (the third _bank day_): The settlement is booked with reference by the bank.

 A day starts and ends at midnight, Oslo time: Start `00:00:00`, end `23:59:59` (subseconds not specified).
 Please make sure your servers' clocks are correct, e.g. by using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol).

 A Vipps merchant normally receives daily settlements.
 This can be changed to weekly, monthly settlements.
 See [the FAQ](https://www.vipps.no/sporsmal#bedriftspm) for more details.

-# Settlement reports
+# Settlement report formats

 Settlement reports are provided in these formats: